UCAT ANZ Practice Questions and Exam Techniques

 Images often include distractors - not all shapes will necessarily mean something.

+Are the arrows playing a role or are they just distractors?
 In this instance, it is unlikely that the arrows are distractors as there is a frame with just arrows.

 We will start with the top-right frame of Set A, which has no other shapes.
 This suggests the shapes are likely to be distractors.